Filter by Category

 Experience Level: Beginner

-Renowned wine educator and television personality Mike Lee will lead this delightful and delectable wine class, where he takes students on an enchanting journey through the vineyards of Europe and California.
-With a wealth of knowledge and passion for introducing students to tasting, talking, and understanding wine, Mike’s engaging style immerses students in the Old World.
+Renowned wine educator and television personality Mike Lee will lead this delightful and delectable wine class, where he takes students on an enchanting journey through the vineyards both domestically and across the globe.
+With a wealth of knowledge and passion for introducing students to tasting, talking, and understanding wine, Mike’s engaging style immerses students in wines of the world.

-Mike’s class is for beginners and wine lovers alike, from the refined elegance of Bordeaux to the inspiring hills of Tuscany and the bold flavors of Rioja.
-Each class will include tastings of 5 to 6 wines.
-You must be at least 21 years old to participate.
+Mike’s class is for beginners and wine lovers alike, from the refined elegance of Bordeaux to the inspiring hills of Tuscany, the bold flavors of Rioja and the full, rich vintages of California.
+Each class will include tastings of 5 to 6 wines (see below for details on varieties).

-*Or $200/person for the entire series.
-Sign up for all four classes and use the promo code “WINE40” to get $40 off at checkout.
+*Sign up for all four classes individually and use the promo code “WINE40” to get $40 off at checkout.

 About the Instructor